 Unlike Survey Monkey and Type Form, iSpring Suite, offered by iSpring Solutions, allows you to do things like set time limits on test sections, for teaching and better memory retention.

 This user-friendly online quiz software is focused toward social media promotions on sites like Twitter and Facebook.
-Their quiz templates and features take on a fun feel, as well as incorporate social media campaign data-collecting tools for tracking each quiz’s success or missteps for better targeting of your audience.
+Their quiz templates and features take on a fun feel.
+On top of that, they incorporate social media campaign data-collecting tools for tracking each quiz’s success or missteps for better targeting of your audience.

 WordPress quiz plugins

-There are also many quiz and survey plugin apps, including WordPress quiz plugins and independent apps that plug into other types of websites.
+There are also many quiz and survey plugin apps.
+Some examples include WordPress quiz plugins and independent apps that plug into other types of websites.
 Here are the top five picks for WordPress sites, according to wpBeginner.com:

 1. LearnDash: The versatility of this app’s quiz building database and options made this wpBeginner’s No. 1 quiz-making app choice.